Highways in Slovenia

 The highways in Slovenia are the central state roads in Slovenia and are divided into motorways (avtocesta, AC) and expressways (hitra cesta, HC).
 Motorways are dual carriageways with a speed limit of 130 km/h.
 They have white-on-green road signs as in Italy, Croatia and other countries nearby.
 Expressways are secondary roads, also dual carriageways, usually without a hard shoulder.
 They have a speed limit of 110 km/h and have white-on-blue road signs.

 Highways and accessory structures in Slovenia are managed by the state-owned Motorway Company in the Republic of Slovenia (Družba za avtoceste v Republiki Sloveniji, acronym DARS) established in 1994.
-As of August 2022, DARS is managing and maintaining 625 kilometres of motorways and expressways, 143 kilometres of ramps, 22 kilometres of junctions, 27 kilometres of rest areas and 41 kilometres of other roads.
+As of August 2022, DARS manages and maintains 625 kilometres of motorways and expressways, 143 kilometres of ramps, 22 kilometres of junctions, 27 kilometres of rest areas and 41 kilometres of other roads.
 Since 1 June 2008, highway users in Slovenia are required to buy a vignette: 7-day, 1-month and annual passes are available.